About Aegertenbach Falls (Ægertenbachfälle)

 It was during this walk that we saw a sign besides the Aegertenbach watercourse giving us that information.

 That sign, by the way, also told us that Aegertenbach Falls was 261m in height.

 Apparently its stream was involved in the first use of electric lights within Lauterbrunnen Valley.

 In addition, the sign also mentioned that the lights were originally meant for wealthy British guests.

 Without that sign and its insight, I could imagine this waterfall could’ve very easily become insignificant and forgotten by all but the most devoted waterfall chasers.

-Aegertenbach Falls resides near the town of Lauterbrunnen, which sits within the Interlaken-Oberhasli District of the Bern Canton.
+Aegertenbach Falls resides near the town of Lauterbrunnen, which sits within the Interlaken-Oberhasli District of the Bern Canton, Switzerland.
 I can’t find an official governmental authority administering this waterfall.
 So for information or inquiries about the area as well as current conditions, you may try visiting the Bern Canton website.

 See their respective pages for directions to those waterfalls.